Our founder and president

 Allison is currently a member of the National Guild of Piano Teachers, the Music Teachers National Association, the Georgia Music Teachers Association, the North Fulton Music Teachers Association, and the Music Therapy Association of Georgia.
 Additionally, Allison serves as a judge for events sponsored by the National Guild of Piano Teachers and the Georgia Federation of Music Clubs.

 Allison’s students have achieved many honors over the years.
 She has seen over 225 of her students make top marks in the National Piano Guild Auditions and National Federation of Music Clubs Festival since 2003.

 Allison believes that the process of learning how to play a musical instrument and learning how to create music relates to everything else that we accomplish in life.
 “We are teaching the future leaders and innovators of tomorrow,” she says.
 “As a teacher, when I really think about that and about the influence that lessons may have in my students’ lives, I’m overwhelmed with gratitude for the opportunity to work one-on-one with young people over the course of many years.”

 In fact, now that Allison has been teaching for a number of years, her favorite times are catching up with prior students over lunch or coffee.
 “It’s exciting to see what my former students do with their lives as they grow into adulthood,” she says.

 Allison also was a one-time snake handler (a long story involving removing a baby snake from her house that turned out to be a copperhead!) and a one-time opera singer, (I Pagliacci) in 1991).
-She and her husband David have an adorable young son, Elliott, who began music classes at the age of six months.
-Elliott loves strumming the family’s guitars and playing the piano keys.
+She has a son Elliott who began music classes at the age of six months and is currently all about percussion!